The James R. Worrell, Sr. Financial Services Institute

 ACC 7009.
 Administrative Assistant Applications.
 0.0 Hours.
 Class-440.0.
 Clinical-0.0.
 Lab-0.0.
 Work-0.0

 Discover how time management, accounting, business law, organizational behavior and management affect administrative assistant responsibilities and activities.
 Learn the basics of accounting, including the general ledger and key accounting terms, and see how financial statements and controls help keep your organization moving in a positive direction.
 Understand the fundamentals of business law, contracts and the principal-agency relationship; discover ethics and organizational politics; and understand the basics of human resources management.
-Offered in partnership with ed2go.

 BKC 8030.
 Professional Bookkeeper Certificate.
 0.0 Hours.
 Class-440.0.
 Clinical-0.0.
 Lab-0.0.
 Work-0.0

 Are you thinking about starting or enhancing your career as a bookkeeper?
 Gain a competitive edge by mastering the skills and knowledge of accounting functions utilized by professional bookkeepers.
 Topics will include: adjusting entries, correction of accounting errors, payroll, depreciation, inventory, and internal controls and fraud prevention.
 CPCC's Professional Bookkeeper Certificate prepares you to sit for the national bookkeeper certification through the American Institute of Professional Bookkeepers (AIPB).
-Students are encouraged to take exam modules as each subject completed.
+Students are encouraged to take exam modules as each subject is completed.